This story was published in partnership with Them.

 Trump has vowed to cut off federal funding to health providers offering gender-affirming care to transgender people via executive order.
 Many fear this will mean the end of gender-affirming care like hormones, puberty blockers and surgeries for transgender people on Trump’s first day in office.

 Before panicking, experts advise that this will be logistically complicated for the administration to pull off.
 For one, transgender people are protected by the Supreme Court’s 2020 Bostock v.
-Clayton County decision, which ruled that gender discrimination and sex discrimination are one in the same, meaning if the government barred gender-affirming care for a trans man, it would have to outlaw that same care (testosterone) for a cisgender man.
+Clayton County decision, which ruled that gender discrimination and sex discrimination are one and the same, meaning if the government barred gender-affirming care for a trans man, it would have to outlaw that same care (testosterone) for a cisgender man.

 Further, Green said the feasibility of the federal government tracking everyone’s prescriptions would get complicated quickly.